By Hassan Zahwa, Brian Jones, DO

 But today, fewer than 7% of healthcare organizations have reached Stage 7 EMRAM Maturity Status.

 It’s an especially challenging task for public agencies, which have been slower to undertake EHR modernization.
-However, the benefits of data-driven advancements in care are clear: organizations that achieve Stage 7 Status report higher levels of physician satisfaction, deeper adoption of EHR personalization functionality, and better teamwork between clinicians and health IT teams, according to a survey by KLAS and HIMSS Analytics.
+However, the benefits of data-driven advancements in care are clear: organizations that achieve Stage 7 Status report higher levels of physician satisfaction, deeper adoption of EHR personalization functionality, and better teamwork between clinicians and health IT teams, according to a survey by KLAS and HIMSS Analytics1.

 To reach this state, healthcare organizations must connect people, processes, and technology.